oguh1-61803/evorecsys/README.md

 > # EvoRecSys

-Evolutionary Recommender System (EvoRecSys) is a simple Recommender System for wellbeing based on Genetic Algorithms.
+Evolutionary Recommender System (EvoRecSys) is a simple Recommender System for well-being based on Genetic Algorithms.
 The recommendations provided by it are bundles which contain:

 1. A set of food items (a meal can be cooked with them).